junxit/us-congress-bills-114/bill.md

   - **(B)** in paragraph (2), by striking “the Attorney General and the Director of National Drug Control Policy” and inserting “the Attorney General, the Director of National Drug Control Policy, and the Secretary of Homeland Security, as appropriate.”; and
 - **(2)** in subsection (d), by striking “counter-drug or counter-terrorism activities” and inserting “counterdrug, counterterrorism, or border security activities”.

-## § 17.
-Reimbursement of States for deployment of National Guard to the southern border

-- **(a)** *Reimbursement authorized* The Secretary of Defense shall reimburse States for the cost of the deployment of any units or personnel of the National Guard to perform operations and missions under State Active Duty status in support of a southern border mission.
-- **(b)** *Limitation* The total amount of reimbursements under subsection (a) for any fiscal year may not exceed $35,000,000.

 ## § 18.
+Reimbursement of States for deployment of National Guard to the southern land border

+Of the amounts authorized to be appropriate pursuant to section 21, not more than $35,000,000 may be used for any fiscal year to reimburse States for the cost of the deployment of any units or personnel of the National Guard to perform operations and missions under State Active Duty status in support of a southern land border mission.

+## § 19.
+Operation of the Border Patrol

+The Border Patrol shall operate using intelligence-based operations to combat terrorist and transnational criminal threats along the international borders of the United States.
+In carrying out this section, the Border Patrol shall coordinate with international, Federal, State, local, and tribal law enforcement partners.

+## § 20.
 Definitions

 In this Act: